Scan & Deliver FAQ

 In addition, the Library has some policy restrictions that allow us to continue this free service:

-- Staff will not copy material placed on course reserve, held in the Special Collections Research Center, or that are in microform.
+- Staff will not copy material placed on course reserve or held in the Hanna Holborn Gray Special Collections Research Center.

-- Staff will scan up to 75 pages of a requested item as long as this does not exceed the above copyright policy.
+- Staff will scan up to 75 pages of a requested chapter as long as this does not exceed the above copyright policy.

 - Staff will process one chapter or article per request.
 Please submit requests for two articles or two chapters as separate requests.

 Something's wrong with my scan, how do I get it fixed?